kotaroh/SelfDriving/writeup_project1.md

 Potential shortcomings are;
 * The assumption used for drawline() that all of lines detected by the Hough transformation are part of either right line or left line is a big assumption and not very robust.
 Actually in "yellow.mp4", some wrong lines were observed.
 This is because the alogorhythm tried to draw a line against input line which is not the part of left line or right line.

-* Also, the solution is assuming that lanes are divided with lines and does not take curves into consideration.
-Also the current implementation is weak against noises.
+* The solution is assuming that lanes are divided with lines and do not take curves into consideration.

+* Also the current implementation is weak against noises.
 For example, when this pipeline was applied to the "extra.mp4", it stopped with buffer overflow.
 This is because a vertical line with slope 0 was detected as a part of lane line and the algorhythm could not draw a line expanding from top to bottom with that slope.

 ###3.
 Suggest possible improvements to your pipeline